 Skip to main content

-I am both a publisher and academic, an important combination in a profession-orientated field like Publishing Studies.
+Prior to working within higher education, I was a publisher, and was very involved in the establishment of Publishing Studies as a profession-orientated, academic field.
 I have researched and written broadly about the publishing industry and my books are both widely translated and used world-wide within industry and academia.
 I jointly set up MA Publishing at Kingston in 2005-6 and have been here ever since.

-I want our Publishing students to be curious about the widest range of publishing opportunities; aware of the significant benefits that come from taking part in reading and assume an early responsibility for encouraging broader participation.
-To that end I have been significantly involved with related initiatives to encourage reading.
-These include founding the award-winning 'Well Worth Reading' within public libraries (1985 onwards, now part of The Reading Agency), establishing Reading Force (www.readingforce.org.uk) within Forces families and at Kingston establishing our pre-arrival and internationally recognised shared reading scheme - The Kingston University Big Read.
+A lot of my research revolves around my commitment to widening awareness of the ongoing benefits that come from involvement in reading and books, and I have been significantly involved with initiatives to encourage participation.
+These include founding the award-winning 'Well Worth Reading' within public libraries (1985 onwards, now part of The Reading Agency), Reading Force (www.readingforce.org.uk) within Forces families and at Kingston our pre-arrival and internationally recognised shared-reading scheme - The Kingston University Big Read (which won a THE Award for Widening Participation in 2017).

-My industry-related research has explored the discipline of Publishing Studies, self-publishing, marketing in publishing, what shapes an author and how shared-reading can serve to make transition within education easier (now within schools as well as higher education).
+My industry-related research has explored the discipline of Publishing Studies, self-publishing, marketing in publishing, what shapes an author and how shared-reading can serve to make transition between educational stages easier (now working within schools as well as HE).

-I have also published books (with Gill Hines) on parenting - including the bestselling 'Whatever!
-A down to earth guide to parenting teenagers' (Piatkus) and introducing young people to art, which is a personal passion.
+I have also published four books (with Gill Hines) on parenting, including the bestselling 'Whatever!
+A down to earth guide to parenting teenagers' (Piatkus), and introducing young people to art - a personal passion.
+A first generation student myself, I am committed to widening participation, inclusion and civic engagement.

-I live in Kingston and am always keen to convince others that it's a great place to live, as well as work.
+I live in Kingston.
+I'm always keen to convince others that it's a great place to live, as well as work.

 Journalists who would like to arrange interviews with the University's academic experts should contact the Communications team.

-Professor of Publishing and Director of the Kingston University Big Read
+Professor of Publishing, interim Director of Research, Business and Innovation (CSCI) and Director of the Kingston University Big Read

 I am currently supervising PhD within publishing history, literacy, bibliotherapy and marketing in publishing and have supervised several PhD by Publication candidates to completion.